ejmr/LNVL/docs/Technical Overview.md

 * `Settings.DebugLogLevel = "trace"`

-Optionally set `Settings.DebugLog` to a filename if you want a copy of all debugging output sent to that file.
+Optionally set `Settings.DebugLog` to a filename if you want a copy of all debugging output sent to that file; by default its value is `nil`, which sends output to the terminal.
+Any use of `assert()` in dialog scripts will send output to the location of `Settings.DebugLog`.

 Basic Execution Model